• Skip to primary navigation

 • toasted pecans

-How to Make the Fluffiest Pumpkin Pancakes from Scratch
+Overview: How to Make the Fluffiest Blueberry Pumpkin Pancakes From Scratch

-This is a super easy and quick pancake recipe for busy people who still love to eat well.
-However, if you have a bit more time, you can separate the egg whites from the yolks and whip the whites to stiff peaks and fold them into the batter at the end for even more pancake lift (check out these pumpkin pancakes over here where I use that method).
-It’s up to you because either way, these pancakes are delicious.
+This is a super easy and quick pumpkin nut pancake recipe for busy people who still love to eat well.
+However, if you have a bit more time, you can separate the egg whites from the yolks, whip the whites to stiff peaks, and fold them into the batter at the end (check out the process over here in this pumpkin pancake recipe over here).
+Full recipe instructions can be found in the recipe card below.

 1. Make the pumpkin purée.
-Skip step. #2 if using canned pumpkin OR head over here to get the homemade pumpkin purée recipe.
+Skip this step if using canned pumpkin like Libby's

 How to Make Pumpkin Pancakes step-by-step recipe photos